anna-pett/discriminative_class_tokens/README.md

+changes in this branch;
+added  ControlNet with Stable Diffusion XL. training and evaluating a ControlNet-augmented Stable Diffusion XL model to generate and refine images based on text prompts, with conditional guidance using external image and a classifier.

 # Discriminative Class Tokens for Text-to-Image Diffusion Models (ICCV'2023)

 This repository contains the code related to our paper *Discriminative Class Tokens for Text-to-Image Diffusion models*.